-- The supply of and demand for renewable and low-carbon energy must be mapped out for potential zero-carbon communities: Understanding the potential for the supply of and demand for renewable and low-carbon energy in a local area is an essential starting point in considering opportunities to move towards low-carbon communities (see Section 3.1.2 for information on local area energy planning).
+Understanding the potential for the supply of and demand for renewable and low-carbon energy in a local area is an essential starting point in considering opportunities to move towards low-carbon communities (see Section 3.1.2 for information on local area energy planning).
 A range of methodologies are available to quantify and map renewable energy resources in a particular area.
-The objective should be to identify sustainable energy resources by considering both where there are technical restraints and environmental restrictions (for an example, see Case study 3).
+The objective should be to identify sustainable energy resources by considering both technical restraints and environmental restrictions (for an example, see case study ER1.)
 For example, for onshore wind this would mean considering where suitable wind speeds are attained and where there are environmental criteria such as constraints imposed by designated sites and species.
-Clearly identifying and mapping an area's sustainable resources helps to ensure that a strategic approach is taken, enables effective community-led spatial planning, and can help to facilitate community energy projects.
+Clearly identifying and mapping an area's potential renewable energy resources helps to ensure that a strategic approach is taken, enables effective community-led spatial planning, and can help to facilitate community energy projects.
 Sending clear signals to developers about where renewable energy would be most appropriate can accelerate deployment and avoid conflict.
-Both communities and energy providers must be integral to this process, so that decisions are realistic, viable and legitimate, with bottom-up community engagement on renewable energy planning undertaken from an early stage to secure public support. - Opportunities for renewable and decentralised energy should be assessed at an early stage: It is recommended that local authorities assess
+Both communities and energy providers must be integral to this process, so that decisions are realistic, viable and legitimate, with bottom-up community engagement on renewable energy planning undertaken from an early stage to secure public support.

-- their area for opportunities for renewable and decentralised energy.
+- Opportunities for renewable and decentralised energy should be assessed at an early stage: It is recommended that local authorities assess their area for opportunities for renewable and decentralised energy.
 The assessment could focus on opportunities at a scale that can supply more than an individual building, and could include up-to-date mapping of heat demand and possible sources of supply.
-Local planning authorities can assist this process by looking for opportunities to secure: - decentralised energy to meet the needs of new development; - greater integration of waste management with the provision of decentralised energy; - co-location of potential heat suppliers and users; - the supply of heat through district heating networks; and - the use of renewable and low-carbon energy in public buildings, which can act as a critical mass for district heating systems. - Opportunities for increasing the proportion of trips made through sustainable transport should be understood and pursued: Local authorities should assess their area for opportunities to reduce the need to travel and increase the share of trips made by sustainable travel by taking measures to make sustainable choices more attractive than private car trips for most journeys (for example any route within a development should always seek to be quicker, easier and cheaper by sustainable modes than by the private car).
-The hierarchy of decarbonisation recommended in the RTPI's Net Zero Transport: The Role of Spatial Planning and Place-Based Solutions should be followed.
-It is also useful to look into existing commuting patterns in order to assess the likely transport impact of locating development in different places.
-The Chartered Institution of Highways and Transportation's (CIHT's) Better Planning, Better Transport, Better Places contains guidance on how to encourage trip-making by sustainable transport modes in both urban and rural contexts.
-Decisions taken at every stage of the planning process should be led by the latest available datasets and supplemented with new data collection and analysis wherever necessary to illustrate key decisions.
+Local planning authorities can assist this process by looking for opportunities to secure: - decentralised energy to meet the needs of new development; - greater integration of waste management with the provision of decentralised energy; - co-location of potential heat suppliers and users; - the supply of heat through district heating networks; and - the use of renewable and low-carbon energy in public buildings, which can act as a critical mass for district heating systems. - Opportunities for increasing the proportion of trips made through sustainable transport should be understood and pursued: Local authorities should assess their area for opportunities to reduce the need to travel and increase the share of trips made by sustainable travel by taking measures to make sustainable choices more attractive than private car trips for most journeys sustainable flood management See 'Carbon literacy for local authorities'.
+Training course webpage.
+APSE (Association for Public Service Excellence).